Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 ## Strategics

+### Effects

-All of the Main Deck monsters are Level 4 (except the Ritual), and share the following effect:
+All of the Main Deck monsters are Level 4 (except the Ritual), with 2000/1200 ATK/DEF, and share the following effect:

 > If a column contains 2 or more cards: You can Special Summon this card from your hand to an adjacent column, then you can [...].